codebar-ag/raspberry-pi-kiosk-32bit/readme.md

 #### **I.  Make use of the .env File**
 !
 ADD SCREENURL_BASE env too!
 By renaming the provided templatefile **.env.dist** to **.env** or creating your own then edit the .env file.
-Uncomment the `AUTH_TOKEN=""` line and insert your token at the placeholder accordingly.
+Uncomment the `AUTH_TOKEN=""`, `AUTH_USER=""` lines and insert your credentials at the placeholder accordingly.
+Make sure to set your correct base url in `SCREENURL_BASE=""`.  <br/>
+Note: Only set the base url without paths - especially **dont** use any '/api/identification' path.
+<br/> For more information about the AUTH Process with the Promoscreens Backend see the [API Dokumentation](https://documenter.getpostman.com/view/1711474/TzY3AaiV) <br/>
 In terminal use:

 ```bash